-The spellbinding Isle of Skye is the largest island of the Inner Hebrides and home to some of the most breathtaking natural wonders found on the Scottish islands.
-The iconic Old Man of Storr and the dramatic cliffs of the Quiraing count among the unmissable sights of the island, but there’s so much more to discover on Skye.
-Be sure to set aside some time to explore the other magical corners of the island: look out for the dinosaur footprints at Staffin, the Fairy Glen at Uig, the stunning Neist Point Lighthouse and the coral beach of Claigan.
+The spellbinding Isle of Skye is the largest of the Inner Hebrides and home to breathtaking natural wonders.
+The Old Man of Storr and the cliffs of the Quiraing are must-sees, but set aside time to explore secret corners of the island.
+Discover dinosaur prints at Staffin, the Fairy Glen at Uig, the stunning Neist Point Lighthouse, and the coral beach of Claigan.

 Isle of Mull

-The second largest island of the Inner Hebrides, Isle of Mull is a popular destination for amateur geologists, dedicated wildlife watchers and adventurous travellers alike.
-The most remarkable natural structures on the island include the MacKinnon’s Cave (subject of numerous folktales), the impressive sea arches at Carsaig and the MacCulloch’s Fossil Tree.
-From Calgary Bay to Laggan Bay, Isle of Mull also spoils beach lovers with golden sands and crystal clear waters, while the island’s only Munro, Ben More, provides a rewarding challenge for hill walking aficionados.
-A boat trip to the splendid Fingal’s Cave on the tiny nearby island of Staffa is also highly recommended.
+The second largest of the Inner Hebrides, the Isle of Mull is well-loved by geologists, wildlife watchers, and adventurous travelers.
+Remarkable natural features on the island include the fabled MacKinnon’s Cave, impressive sea arches at Carsaig, and MacCulloch’s Fossil Tree.
+The Isle of Mull has golden beaches with crystalline waters.
+Climb the island’s only mountain, Ben More, for the view.
+Finish up with a boat trip to Fingal’s Cave on nearby Staffa.

 Isle of Iona

-Despite its compact size, the picturesque Iona island played a significant role in shaping British history: this was the site where St Columba founded the Iona Abbey in 563, bringing Christianity to northern Britain.
-Today, Iona remains a peaceful haven that attracts both spiritual seekers and curious visitors.
-The Iona Abbey, the Iona Nunnery and St Oran’s Chapel and Cemetery offer a glimpse to the island’s past as the “Cradle of Christianity”, while the Bay at the Back of the Ocean provides an uncommonly scenic backdrop for a game of golf.
+Lovely Iona has played a major role in British history.
+Saint Columba founded the Iona Abbey in 563, bringing Christianity to northern Britain.
+Royals have hidden here and been baptized here.
+Today, Iona is a peaceful haven that attracts spiritual seekers and curious visitors.
+The Iona Abbey, the Iona Nunnery, and St. Oran’s Chapel and Cemetery are a glimpse into the island’s past, while the Bay at the Back of the Ocean is a scenic backdrop for playing a round of golf.

 Isle of Islay

-Islay island is also known as the “Queen of the Hebrides” and was once home to the Lords of the Isles, who ruled the west of Scotland from Finlaggan.
-Today, Islay is undoubtedly most famous for its popular single malt whiskies produced in the eight active distilleries located on the island.
-Islay also boasts a long and varied coastline dotted with attractive villages and over 60 tranquil beaches, including the Big Strand, a stunning 6 km stretch of sandy beach at Laggan Bay.
+Islay, also known as “Queen of the Hebrides,” was once home to Lords of the Isles, who ruled western Scotland from Finlaggan.
+Today, Islay is best known for its renowned single malt whiskies produced in eight active distilleries.
+(There are also extraordinary botanical gins made here.)
+Islay has a long and varied coastline dotted with lovely villages and 60 tranquil beaches, including the Big Strand, a stunner at Laggan Bay.

 Isle of Jura

-Isle of Jura may not be the most easily accessed of the Scottish islands, but it rewards its visitors generously with stunning wilderness and rugged beauty.
-Comparable in size to its southern neighbour Islay, Jura has only one single track road, one pub and one distillery, and the 5,000 resident deer far outnumber the 200 or so islanders.
-Otters populate the coast and golden eagles can be seen soaring in the sky, while the three peaks of the Paps of Jura beckon hill walkers.
+Jura isn’t easily accessible, which makes it an attractive choice for those looking for untamed wilderness and rugged beauty.
+It’s comparable in size to its southern neighbor, Islay, but there’s just a single, one-track road.
+With one pub and one distillery, the 5,000 resident deer far outnumber the 200 islanders.
+Otters populate the coast, and golden eagles own the sky.
+The three peaks of the Paps of Jura beckon hill walkers.

 Orkney is a group of 70 islands, many of which remain uninhabited.
-The numerous ancient monuments, tombs and stone circles on the archipelago date back thousands of years.
-The prehistoric village of Skara Brae, the Ring of Brodgar standing stones and the ancient chambered tomb at Mashowe number among the archaeological treasures protected by the UNESCO World Heritage status.
-Orkney also boasts many beautiful nature reserves populated with puffins and seals as well as majestic natural landscapes, including the iconic 137 m sea stack called the Old Man of Hoy.
+The numerous ancient monuments, tombs, and stone circles date back thousands of years and speak of a people long gone.
+The prehistoric village of Skara Brae, the Ring of Brodgar standing stones, and the chambered tomb at Mashowe are archaeological treasures protected by UNESCO World Heritage status.
+Nature reserves are home to puffins and seals.
+Old Man Hoy is a 450-foot sea stack that’s a must-see.

-Shetland, an archipelago of over 100 islands formed from ancient hills, lies geographically closer to Norway than the mainland Scotland.
-Shetland has maintained strong ties to Scandinavia to this day, and the Norse influence is evident across the islands from the place names to the annual celebration of Up Helly Aa, a fire festival that culminates in the burning of a replica Viking longship at Lerwick.
-With the incredibly long coastline of 2,702 km, countless sea caves and some of the highest cliffs in Britain, Shetland is also a uniquely picturesque setting for many outdoor activities and makes for a perfect island hopping destination.
+Shetland, an archipelago of over 100 islands, is geographically closer to Norway than mainland Scotland.
+Shetland maintains strong ties to Scandinavia, and the Norse influence is particularly evident in place names and celebrations such as the annual Up Helly Aa, a fire festival culminating in the burning of a Viking longship at Lerwick.
+With a 1,650-mile coastline, countless sea caves, and some of the highest cliffs in Britain, Shetland is uniquely picturesque for outdoor activities.
+It’s also a perfect base for island-hopping.

-The tiny Fair Isle – named Fridarey or “island of peace” by the Norse settlers of old – lies roughly halfway between Orkney and Shetland islands.
-This most remote of the inhabited islands of Britain has made its mark in the world by developing the famous Fair Isle knitting style.
-The hilly moorland and imposing cliffs host a large and noisy population of sea birds, while seals are also a common sight.
-A lucky visitor may also spot dolphins, orcas and whales.
+Named Fridarey, or “island of peace” by ancient Norse settlers, Fair Isle is halfway between the Orkney and Shetland islands.
+This most remote of the inhabited islands has left its mark by developing the famous Fair Isle knitting style.
+Hilly moorlands and imposing cliffs are home for a large number of noisy sea birds, and seals are also a common sight.
+Lucky visitors may spot dolphins, orcas, and whales.